 There can be no assurance that we will enter into definitive documentation with respect to any of these loans.
-In connection with the non-binding term sheets relating to the five loans representing \$90.0 million of anticipated loan commitments, prospective borrowers each entered into a period of exclusivity (ranging from 45 to 60 days) with us with respect to the proposed loans.
+In connection with the non-binding term sheets relating to the seven loans representing \$87.0 million of anticipated loan commitments, prospective borrowers each entered into a period of exclusivity (ranging from 45 to 60 days) with us with respect to the proposed loans.
 To the extent the exclusivity period for any of these loans has since elapsed, we have entered, or are in the process of entering, into a letter agreement with the applicable prospective borrower to extend such exclusivity period and, in some cases, we may receive additional expense deposits from prospective borrowers to cover any additional direct costs.

-We are currently completing our underwriting process and negotiating definitive loan documents for two of the potential loan investments related to the fully-executed, non-binding term sheets.
-For the other two potential loans for which the Investment Committee has provided preliminary approval, we are in the process of completing our diligence and underwriting process and negotiating definitive loan documents.
-The potential loans remain subject to satisfactory completion of our underwriting and due diligence processes, definitive documentation and final approval by the Investment Committee, as applicable.
+As of October 22, 2021, we have completed our underwriting process and are negotiating definitive loan documents for six of the potential loan investments related to the fully-executed, non-binding term sheets.
+For the other one loan for which the Manager's Investment Committee has provided preliminary approval, we are in the process of completing our diligence and underwriting process and negotiating definitive loan documents.
 As a result, no assurance can be given that any of these potential loans will close on the currently contemplated terms or at all.
 We intend to fund these potential loans using existing cash and/or, depending upon the timing of closing, net proceeds from loan repayments, or net proceeds from this offering.